 The proper filing of a notice of claim does not fulfill the requirements of the statute of limitations.
 Nor does filing a notice of claim commence a lawsuit.
 Those involved in accidents with a government entity should comply with both sets of requirements.

 In addition to the other protections offered to government defendants, there may also be a limit on the amount of damages that can be recovered.
 States may limit the availability of "non-economic damages" for pain and suffering, loss of consortium, and other difficult-to-quantify injuries.
 States may also limit or bar punitive damages, damages that are intended to punish the responsible party.

 Bus accident lawsuits can be a complicated affair.
 The assistance of a qualified lawyer can help ensure that you aren't tripped-up when determining the parties involved and managing the claim process.
-Contact a local attorney to schedule a free case assessment to discuss your situation and learn more.
+Contact a local personal injury attorney to learn more bus accident lawsuits and settlements as they apply to your unique situation.

 Contact a qualified personal injury attorney to make sure your rights are protected.